Achille Castiglioni: Early life and education

 Castiglioni studied classics at the Liceo Classico Giuseppe Parini in Milan, and then changed schools to study the arts at the Liceo artistico di Brera.
 In 1937 he enrolled in the faculty of architecture of the Polytechnic University of Milan.
 When the Second World War broke out, he became an officer in the artillery and was stationed on the Greek front and later in Sicily.
 He returned to Milan before the Allied invasion of Sicily of 1943.
 In March 1944 he graduated from the Polytechnic University of Milan.

+His elder brothers Livio and Pier Giacomo were also both architects.

 Work and career

 Following the war, Castiglioni returned to Milan and joined the architectural design practice that his brothers Livio and Pier Giacomo had started with Luigi Caccia Dominioni in 1938.
 Much of their work was in exhibition design, but they also carried out a number of architectural projects, including the reconstruction in 1952–53 of the Palazzo della Permanente, which had been destroyed by bombing in 1943.

 Livio Castiglioni left the practice in 1952.
 From then until Pier Giacomo died in 1968, he and Achille worked as a team; their designs are not attributable to either one of them.
 After the death of Pier Giacomo, Castiglioni worked alone.

 Together, the brothers created a number of works that explored Marcel Duchamp's concept of the ready-made by incorporating and repurposing existing objects into new designs such as the "Toio" floor lamp for Flos (1962), which utilises a surplus transformer, electrical components, and an automobile headlamp, as well as the "Sella" and "Mezzadro" stools for Zanotta (both in 1957), using a bicycle saddle and a stamped metal tractor seat respectively.

 During the same period the brothers experimented with new furniture typologies and concepts such the "Cubo" couch for Arflex.
 In 1959, they began working with Kartell, designing lighting and furniture, including a collection of tables and stools called "Rochetto".
 The Castiglioni brothers designed the "Lierna" chair for Cassina, and the "Taraxacum" chandelier for Flos in 1960.
-Also for Flos, in 1962 they designed the "Arco" lamp, which consists of a long arched stainless-steel cantilevered support, an adjustable shade made of perforated spun aluminium, and a heavy marble base.
-These projects were followed in 1964 by the "Splüghen Braü" pendant light, and the "RR 126" radiogram for Brionvega.
+Also for Flos, in 1962 they designed the "Arco" lamp, which consists of a long, arched, cantilevered stainless-steel support, an adjustable shade made of perforated spun aluminium, and a heavy rectangular marble base.
+These projects were followed in 1964 by the "Splüghen Braü" pendant light, and the RR 126 radiogram for Brionvega.

 From 1969 he taught architectural and design subjects, first at the Politecnico di Torino, and then, from 1980 when he became an ordinario or full professor, at the Politecnico di Milano.

-Achille Castiglioni died in Milan in 2002.
+Achille Castiglioni died in Milan on 2 December 2002.